 A simple white flower with star-like petals, Myrtle also makes an elegant flower name for dogs.

-Part of the sunflower family, Cosmos are easy-growing flowers that can reach tall heights—making it perfect flower name for big dogs that are growing fast.
+Part of the sunflower family, Cosmos are easy-growing flowers that can reach tall heights—making it the perfect flower name for big dogs that are growing fast.
 Cosmos is a name that works for both male and female dogs, plus you can drop the ‘s’ at the end for a shortened version of the name—Cosmo.

 These bright and beautiful blooms are a cheery spot in any garden and make a great flower name for your dog.
 Daffodil, or Daffy for short, is a sweet name for your female dog.